jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "We'd like to come to-night, so's to be ready to go to work early to-morrow morning," answered Miss Price with some show of animation.
 "But won't your husband swear at you, for lettin' it go so cheap?"

 "He never swears at me," said Dora, smiling, blushing, and shaking her head at the same time, until she looked so pretty that even the blank face of Susan Price gained a little life and almost smiled.
-She held out her hand to <p class="pagenum">Begin page 65</p>Louis, who was again struggling towards her, and volunteered her first contribution to the conversation.
+She held out her hand to <hr><p class="pagenum">Page 65</p>Louis, who was again struggling towards her, and volunteered her first contribution to the conversation.

 "Your only one?" she asked.